Mr. X (2015 film): Reception

 Bollywood Hungama gave it 2.5 stars.
-Rajeev Masand gave 1 star calling it "It is a singularly humourless film".
+Rajeev Masand gave 1 star calling it "a singularly humourless film".
 Hindustan Times gave one star stating "It's a bizarre tale of an invisible kisser ".
 Firstpost gave negative reviews stating "Emraan Hashmi, intelligence and talent, everything is invisible in the film".
-The Times of India critic gave the movie 3 stars.
+Mohar Basu of The Times of India gave the movie 3 stars.
 Ritika Handoo of Zee News praised the performance of Emraan Hashmi.
 NDTV gave the movie only one star.
 Tushar Joshi of Daily News and Analysis criticised the movie as "There's nothing to see, not even Emraan Hashmi".
-The Indian Express gave only half star.
+The Indian Express gave only half a star.
 Vinayak Chakravorty of India Today gave the movie 2 stars.